impushkarev/clear/README.md

 ## CLEAR Template

-Clear Frontend template with regular libraries: React, Redux, Typescript, Sass - ready and easy to use template.
+Clear Frontend template with regular libraries: React, Redux, Typescript, Sass - ready and easy to use template.<br />
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts